Yoctol/bottender/docs/migrating-v1.md

 });
 ```

+### v1.x

-In v1.x, session and channel settings should be put into `bottender.config.js` file:
+In v1.x, we move the session store settings and channel settings into `bottender.config.js`.

+Also, the channel section of the config file is ready to support multiple chat channels.
+For each channel, you can see an extra `enable` parameter.
+It is handy when you want to deploy the bot on specific chat channels first.

 ```js
 // bottender.config.js